MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/pairing-app-and-driver-versions.md

+---
+title: Pairing a driver with a Universal Windows Platform (UWP) app
+description: This topic describes how to specify that a Universal Windows Platform (UWP) app should only load if a specific driver is present. ms.assetid: 50f981bb-e17b-4454-88f9-46b09eb05509 ms.author: windowsdriverdev ms.date: 08/24/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+---

 # Pairing a driver with a Universal Windows Platform (UWP) app

 In current Windows Insider builds, you can specify that a Universal Windows Platform (UWP) app should only load if a specific driver is present.
 The app can further constrain loading to a particular driver version or date.
 This topic describes the steps required in both the app and driver to create such a requirement.